Wen Ho Lee

 He filed a civil suit that was settled.
-In June 2006, Lee received $1.6 million from the federal government and five media organizations as part of a settlement leaking his name to the press before any charges had been filed against him.
+In June 2006, Lee received $1.6 million from the federal government and five media organizations as part of a settlement for leaking his name to the press before any charges had been filed against him.

 Federal judge James A. Parker eventually apologized to Lee for denying him bail and putting him in solitary confinement.
 He excoriated the government for misconduct and misrepresentations to the court.

 Early life

 Wen Ho Lee was born on December 21, 1939, to a Hoklo family in Taiwan during Japanese rule.
 He graduated from Keelung High School in the northern part of the island in 1959, after which he attended National Cheng Kung University in Tainan, where he graduated with a Bachelor of Science in mechanical engineering in 1963.

 In My Country Versus Me, Lee describes life as being harsh.
 His father died when Lee was very young.
 His mother suffered from asthma and eventually committed suicide so that she would not 'burden' the family.
 He was a young boy in Taiwan when Republic of China (ROC) forces violently suppressed the February 28 Incident of 1947.
 Taiwan was placed under martial law; his brother died when he was a conscript and his commanding officers allegedly would not allow him to take medicine.
 Lee overcame steep odds.
 He had what he describes as a wonderful teacher in the 6th grade who encouraged his intellectual abilities.
 Eventually, he made his way to university, where he became interested in fluid dynamics and studied mechanical engineering.